-The power of algorithms to influence politics—by shaping the way information flows, manipulating individuals, and even participating as bots—is growing.
-The same internet tools that customize content and personalize online interactions are being adapted to invisibly persuade—by imperceptibly filtering information, altering attention, and providing conduits for messaging micro-demographic niches.
+The power of algorithms to influence politics—shaping the way information flows, manipulating individuals, and even participating as bots—is increasing.
+There is growing public concern that the same internet algorithms that customize content and personalize online interactions can enable tech companies to imperceptibly filter information, alter and focus attention, and provide conduits for messaging micro-demographic niches.

 Inequality in America is growing worse, though there are scattered signs of progress.
 Since the 1970s, income inequality and the share of wealth in the hands of the most advantaged 1 percent of Americans have been rising, though poverty has declined.
 Americans face a widening opportunity gap as a function of socioeconomic status, as well as significant racial, ethnic, and socioeconomic gaps in primary, secondary, and postsecondary education—though some of these gaps are shrinking.

 In the United States, trust in institutions—including government, media, science, and medicine—is falling, with important social, political, and economic implications.
-This decline in trust could further fuel more political polarization and erosion of societal cohesion.
+This decline in trust could fuel deeper political polarization and further erode social cohesion.